ms-iot/content/en-US/win10/samples/BLEGatt2.md

 ![BluetoothGatt App]({{site.baseurl}}/images/BLEGatt/app.png)

 Click on the Start button at the top to connect to the SensorTag and display the sensor data.
 A popup may appear asking for permission to access the SensorTag service, click yes to continue.
-After a couple of seconds you should see all the data being updated like this:
+After a couple of seconds you should see the data being updated like this:

 ![BluetoothGatt App Running]({{site.baseurl}}/images/BLEGatt/appRunning.png)

 ### Let's look at the code

 #### Having the Correct References
-The sample adds these extra references on top of the defaults in order to work.
+These extra references at the top of `MainPage.xaml.cs` that are important in making the sample work.

 {% highlight C# %}
 // Required APIs to use Bluetooth GATT